khalil192/roundRobin/Readme.md

 - `Global Lock version` is taking too much time under heavy load.
 Since its efficient to lock the whole loadbalancer's data(serverList)
 - Improved upon it by using `atomic operations` instead of mutex lock for fetching the next Healthy Server.
 - Atomic is performing good and in case of huge concurrent requests, atomic implementation is 2X speed than global_lock.
-- I didn't stop there, I identified Atomic implementation lagging when the healthy servers are skewed in the list, since we traverse the whole list till we find the next healthy server.
+- I identified Atomic implementation lagging when the healthy servers are skewed in the list, since we traverse the whole list till we find the next healthy server.
 - To make it better I want to have an implementation where we store all the healthy servers in one place, then we don't need to traverse anything.
 - `Separate slice` Implementation is the solution for this, maintaining a separate array/slice for healthy and unhealthy servers.
 - `Separate Slice` Implementation uses `Read` lock during GetNextHealthyServer() ensuring Massive parallel read throughput and it only uses write lock when updating the data of server.